 There is also work on non SL-based IVL back-end proofs.
 These back-ends typically have simple state models and use different algorithms compared to SL-based back-ends.
-For example, Parthasarathy et al. [2021] generate soundness proofs for Boogie's VCG, and Vogels et al. [2010] prove a VCG for a similar IVL sound once and for all.
-Garchery [2021] and Cohen and Johnson-Freyd [2024] validate certain logical transformations performed in the Why3 IVL verifier.
+For example, Parthasarathy et al. [43] generate soundness proofs for Boogie's VCG, and Vogels et al. [59] prove a VCG for a similar IVL sound once and for all.
+Garchery [25] and Cohen and Johnson-Freyd [12] validate certain logical transformations performed in the Why3 IVL verifier.

 Angelic non-determinism.
-Angelic non-determinism [Floyd 1967] has been widely used from encoding partial programs [Bodík et al. 2010], to representing interaction between code written in multiple languages [Sammler et al. 2023; Guéneau et al. 2023], to encoding specifications [Floyd 1967; Song et al. 2023].
+Angelic non-determinism [22] has been widely used from encoding partial programs [7], to representing interaction between code written in multiple languages [47, 26], to encoding specifications [22, 52].
 However, to the best of our knowledge, our work is the first to use angelic non-determinism to abstract over different verification algorithms.
-Vogels et al. [2015] and Song et al. [2023] both also use angelism for exhale, but do not abstract over or formally connect with diverse back-end algorithms, as we do.
-Instead, Vogels et al. [2015] use angelism to represent a symbolic execution algorithm, while Song et al. [2023] use angelism to encode the transfer of resources in a refinement calculus.
+Vogels et al. [60] and Song et al. [52] both also use angelism for exhale, but do not abstract over or formally connect with diverse back-end algorithms, as we do.
+Instead, Vogels et al. [60] use angelism to represent a symbolic execution algorithm, while Song et al. [52] use angelism to encode the transfer of resources in a refinement calculus.

 Implicit dynamic frames (IDF).
-IDF was originally presented with a fixed resource model (i.e., full ownership to a heap location) and where the heap is represented as a total mapping from heap locations to values [Smans et al. 2012].
-Parkinson and Summers [2012] formally showed the relationship between IDF and SL by defining a logic based on total heaps and separate permission masks that captures both.
-They also consider fixed resource models of IDF and SL (i.e., fractional ownership to a heap location [Boyland 2003]).
-Our work generalizes the notion of a separation algebra [Calcagno et al. 2007; Dockins et al. 2009] to capture arbitrary resource models for IDF and SL in the same framework.
+IDF was originally presented with a fixed resource model (i.e., full ownership to a heap location) and where the heap is represented as a total mapping from heap locations to values [51].
+Parkinson and Summers [41] formally showed the relationship between IDF and SL by defining a logic based on total heaps and separate permission masks that captures both.
+They also consider fixed resource models of IDF and SL (i.e., fractional ownership to a heap location [8]).
+Our work generalizes the notion of a separation algebra [9, 19] to capture arbitrary resource models for IDF and SL in the same framework.
 In particular, the algebra does not fix a particular state representation.
 This enables, for instance, a partial heap instantiation for IDF that we use to formalize Viper's state model (§3.4).
-SteelCore [Swamy et al. 2020] is a framework with an extensible CSL to reason about concurrent F\ [Swamy et al. 2016] programs.
-The extensibility of the framework is in particular demonstrated by allowing IDF-style preconditions of the restricted form P\b (compared to the more general IDF assertions supported in our work), where P is an SL assertion, and b is a heap-dependent boolean expression framed by P (and similarly for postconditions).
+SteelCore [55] is a framework with an extensible CSL to reason about concurrent F [54] programs.
+The extensibility of the framework is in particular demonstrated by allowing IDF-style preconditions of the restricted form P b (compared to the more general IDF assertions supported in our work), where P is an SL assertion, and b is a heap-dependent boolean expression framed by P (and similarly for postconditions).

 Other approaches.
 In this paper, we showed how one can formally establish the soundness of translational SL verifiers, but there are also other approaches to building automated SL verifiers and establishing their soundness.
-Steel [Fromherz et al. 2021] is an SL-based proof-oriented programming language in F\.
-Steel programs are automatically proved correct using a type checker that is proved sound against SteelCore; the type checker uses an SMT solver to discharge proof obligations.
+Steel [24] is an SL-based proof-oriented programming language in F. Steel programs are automatically proved correct using a type checker that is proved sound against SteelCore; the type checker uses an SMT solver to discharge proof obligations.
+Sammler et al. [46] propose an approach to building sound verifiers that requires writing the verifier in a domain specific language called Lithium.
+Verifiers in Lithium can be automatically executed inside the Coq proof assistant and produce a foundational proof of correctness.
+Lithium-based verifiers are not translational, but work directly on the source-language program.